polterguy/phosphorusfive/plugins/p5.web/README.md

 The application object has an API which is 100% identical to the session object, and consists of these three Active Events.

-* [p5.web.application.get]
+* __[p5.web.application.get]__
-* [p5.web.application.set]
+* __[p5.web.application.set]__
-* [p5.web.application.list]
+* __[p5.web.application.list]__

 The only difference is the underlaying implementation, which stores your values in the global application object instead of your session object.
 The application object is global for all users of your website.
 Besides from that, it is really quite similar to the session object, and only lives for the life time of your server process, being stored in memory, the same way as your session values.

-To see some examples of it in use, see the session examples, and simply replace "session" with "global".
+To see some examples of it in use, see the session examples, and simply replace _"session"_ with _"application"_.

 ### Accessing your context object

-The HttpContext object is also identical to both the session and the application ("global") object, except of course, it stores things in the
+The HttpContext object is also identical to both the session and the application object, except of course, it stores things in the
 HttpContext object instead.
 To understand the difference, check out the documentation for the HttpContext class in .Net Framework.
-Replace the parts "session" with "context" to use the HttpContext object instead.
+However, basically, it stores values only for the current request to your server.
+Replace the _"session"_ parts with _"context"_ to use the HttpContext object instead in our above examples.

 ### Accessing your cache object

-Also this object is identical to both your session object, application object, and context object, except it uses the keyword "cache" instead of
+Also this object is identical to both your session object, application object, and context object, except it uses the keyword _"cache"_.
-"session" and "application" etc. It carries one additional argument though, which is *[minutes]*, which defined for how many minutes the cache object you insert should be valid for.
-This argument is only applicable when invoking *[p5.web.cache.set]*, and has no relevance for any of the other cache Active Events.
+It carries one additional (optional) argument though, which is **[minutes]**, which defined for how many minutes the cache object you insert should be valid for.
+This argument is only applicable when invoking **[p5.web.cache.set]**, and has no relevance for any of the other cache Active Events. **[minutes]** defaults to 30 unless explicitly set to something else.

 ### Cookies in P5

 The cookies Active Events are similar to the session Active Events, except you cannot retrieve a cookie that you set in the same response.
 This is because when you set a cookie, you are modifying the HTTP response object, while when you get a cookie, you are retrieving it from the
 HTTP request.
 Hence after setting a new cookie value, then it won't be accessible before you return the response back to the client, and the client makes another request to your server.
 In addition, type information is partially lost when you set a cookie.
-To illustrate with an example, run these two piece of code in two different evaluations in your System42/executor.
+To illustrate with an example, run these two piece of code.

 ```
 p5.web.cookie.set:some-cookie